Geometric Height on Flag Varieties in Positive Characteristic: Introduction

 \begin{defn}[Definition \ref{strongly}] We say a reduction $F_Q$ to a parabolic subgroup $Q$ is strongly canonical if for any non-constant finite morphism $f: C' \to C$, the pullback $f^*(F_Q)$ is the canonical reduction of $f^*F$. \end{defn}

 \begin{thm}[Theorem \ref{charp}] The result in Theorem \ref{qu} holds under the assumption that $F$ admit a strongly canonical reduction. \end{thm}

-Canonical reduction is automatically strongly canonical in characteristic \(0\), whereas strongly canonical reduction may not exist in characteristic \(p > 0\).
-For general \(G\)-bundles that may not admit a strongly canonical reduction, we have the following rough form of our another main result.
+Canonical reduction is preseved by pullbacks along separated morphisms, which means the canonical reduction is strong in characteristic zero.
+For arbitrary \(G\)-bundles that may not admit a strongly canonical reduction, we have the following rough form of our another main result.

-\begin{thm} The height filtration of $X$ is given by successively deleting some Frobenius twist of Schubert cells. \end{thm}
+\begin{thm} The height filtration of $X$ is given by successively deleting some Frobenius twists of Schubert cells. \end{thm}

 More explicitly, a theorem by Langer \cite{Langer05} shows for a principal $G$-bundle $F$ the strongly canonical reduction exists for $({\rm Fr}^n)^* F$, when $n$ is sufficiently large.
-Therefore, consider the following Cartesian diagram for $n$ sufficiently large.
+Therefore, consider the following Cartesian diagram for such $n$,

 with its generic fiber